 This was our first high pressure fiberglass rocket.
-It was also our first rocket to also reach 1000 feet.
+It was also our first rocket to reach 1000 feet.
 This rocket uses a custom 16mm nozzle with parachute deployment being controlled by a Servo Timer II.

 Shadow II is a rebuild of The Shadow after it crashed.
 It is slightly longer and has a higher capacity than The Shadow.